Ryan Shazier: 2016

 Shazier returned to his starting inside linebacker role to begin the 2016 season.
 He started the Steelers' season-opener against the Washington Redskins and made six combined tackles, two pass deflections, a forced fumble, and intercepted Kirk Cousins as the Steelers routed the Redskins 38–16.
-The next game, Shazier recorded a season-high 12 combined tackles in a 24–16 victory over the Cincinnati Bengals.
+The next game, Shazier recorded a season-high 12 combined tackles in a 24–16 victory over the Bengals.
 He re-injured his knee the following game against the Philadelphia Eagles and was inactive from Weeks 4–6.
 He made his return in a Week 7 matchup against the New England Patriots and was limited to two assisted tackles and a pass deflection in the 27–16 loss.
 On November 20, 2016, Shazier racked up seven total tackles, a pass deflection, and sacked Josh McCown for his first of the season, as the Steelers defeated the Cleveland Browns 24–9.
 On December 25, 2016, he recorded ten combined tackles and intercepted Joe Flacco in a 31–27 playoff clinching victory over the Baltimore Ravens.
 The next game, Shazier made eight combined tackles and intercepted Robert Griffin III in a 27–24 win over the Browns on their season finale.

 He finished the regular season with 87 combined tackles, 9 pass deflections, 31/2 sacks, and 3 interceptions in 12 starts and 13 games.
-On January 8, 2017, Shazier recorded six combined tackles and intercepted Matt Moore, as the Pittsburgh Steelers defeated the Miami Dolphins in the AFC Wildcard game 30–12.
+On January 8, 2017, Shazier recorded six combined tackles and intercepted Matt Moore, as the Steelers defeated the Miami Dolphins in the AFC Wildcard game 30–12.
 On January 15, 2017, he recorded 5 combined tackles and intercepted Alex Smith in the Steelers' 18–16 Divisional Round victory over the Kansas City Chiefs.

 2017

 On April 24, 2017, the Steelers picked up the fifth-year option on Shazier's contract.

-On September 10, 2017, Shazier had one of the best statistical games of his career, tying a career-high with 11 solo tackles and forcing a career-high of two forced fumbles during a 21–18 victory over the Cleveland Browns.
+On September 10, 2017, he had one of the best statistical games of his career, tying a career-high with 11 solo tackles and forcing a career-high of two forced fumbles during a 21–18 victory over the Browns.